Joseph P. McDonald

 - Syllabus: The Social Responsibilities of Educators

-Joe McDonald is Professor of Teaching and Learning at the Steinhardt School of Culture, Education, and Human Development, New York University, where he coordinates secondary program areas in the Department of Teaching and Learning, and teaches in the English Education program area.
-He is the author or co-author of nine books about teaching and school reform – including Going Online with Protocols: New Tools for Teaching and Learning (Teachers College Press, 2012), Going to Scale with New School Designs: Reinventing High School (Teachers College Press, 2009), and The Power of Protocols (Teachers College Press, 2003, 2007, 2014).
-His forthcoming book, Cities and their Schools (University of Chicago Press, 2014), is based on research funded by the Annenberg and Spencer Foundations on the last 20 years of school reform in New York, Chicago, Philadelphia, and the Bay Area.
+Joe McDonald is Professor of Teaching and Learning at the Steinhardt School of Culture, Education, and Human Development, New York University, where he teaches in the English Education program, chairs the cross-school teacher education faculty committee, and is a faculty affiliate of the Metropolitan Center for Research on Equity and the Transformation of Schools (Metro Center).
+He is the author or co-author of nine books about teaching and schooling – including Going Online with Protocols: New Tools for Teaching and Learning (Teachers College Press, 2012), Going to Scale with New School Designs: Reinventing High School (Teachers College Press, 2009), and The Power of Protocols (Teachers College Press, third edition, 2013).
+His forthcoming book, American School Reform: What Works, What Fails, and Why, to be published by the University of Chicago Press in spring 2014, is based on research funded by the Spencer and Annenberg Foundations on the last 20 years of school reform in New York, Chicago, Philadelphia, and the Bay Area.

 McDonald was for many years a high school English teacher as well as a high school principal.
-He has been co-editor of the Series on School Reform at Teachers College Press since 1994.
+He has been co-editor of the Series on School Reform at Teachers College Press since 1994 - a series that has produced 66 books to date.

-- Ralph W. Tyler Scholar, Lesley University, 2012 (See lecture in presentations)
+- Ralph W. Tyler Lecturer, Lesley University, 2012 (See lecture in presentations)

 - Member of the NY State Academy of Teaching and Learning